 Course of Study

-Builds on the College Prep program by requiring additional classes and a 3.67 GPA or higher.
+Builds on the College Prep Pathway by requiring additional classes and a 3.67 GPA or higher.

 Meets and exceeds the UNC system requirements.